 Undergraduates contemplating honors work should consult their advisors.
 A declaration of intent form must be submitted to the department.
 The department notifies students of acceptance to candidacy.
-At graduation, the student must have a minimum grade-point average of 3.25 overall and 3.5 in Spanish.
-6 hours in SPAN 496 Honors in Spanish generally are required, which may be fulfilled in a variety of ways as described here: each 3-hour SPAN 496 course will include a major research paper.
-While enrolled in SPAN 496, the student completes 2 courses, one in Peninsular literature and the other in Spanish American literature, from the following options:
+At graduation, the student must have a minimum grade-point average of 3.5 in Spanish.
+Six hours in SPAN 496 Honors in Spanish generally are required, which may be fulfilled in a variety of ways as described here: each 3-hour SPAN 496 course will include a major research paper.
+While enrolled in SPAN 496, the student completes two courses, one in Peninsular literature and the other in Spanish American literature, from the following options:

-The student attends 2 courses for SPAN 496 credit and writes 2 honors papers under the supervision of 1 or more faculty members.
-A committee of 3 faculty members evaluates these papers, and the student makes an oral summary of their content.
+The student attends two courses for SPAN 496 credit and writes two honors papers under the supervision of one or more faculty members.
+A committee of three faculty members evaluates these papers, and the student makes an oral summary of their content.

 College of Liberal Arts and Sciences requirements:

 - Candidates must declare the intention to work for departmental honors with the appropriate departmental honors coordinator no later than the time of enrollment for the final undergraduate semester.
+The Departmental Honors Intent Form is available online (.pdf).
 Copies of the intent form should be returned to College Student Academic Services.
-Departmental Honors Intent forms may be found here.

 - At the end of the final undergraduate semester, the candidate must have achieved an overall grade point average of at least 3.25 and a grade-point average of at least 3.5 in the major.
 Both overall and major grade-point averages include work done at other institutions as well as at KU.
 No minimum grade-point average is required to declare candidacy for graduation with departmental honors unless specified by the department.